Pat-Lafon/Cobb_Artifact/README.md

 ### Docker

-We provide a docker image with the sufficient dependencies install which can be constructed from the included dockerfile with a docker installation.
+We provide a docker image with the sufficient dependencies installed which can be constructed from the included dockerfile with a docker installation.

 (Change the platform flag to one appropriate for your setup).